TongWu/IT5001-SoftwareDevFundamental/Notes/README.md

-The note folder content will be synced with the main page’s README
+The note folder content will be synced with the wiki page.